trangtungn/bdd-ci-model-auction/README.md

 This Rails app follows this article [How to Test Rails Models with RSpec](https://semaphoreci.com/community/tutorials/how-to-test-rails-models-with-rspec#h-what-is-behaviour-driven-development) which should cover the followings:
+   1. Using RSpec to test models and business logic.
+   2. Applying Continuous Integration with  Semaphore to automate testing

+## Questions?
+Problems?
 1. TDD?

    - [Test Driven Development](https://semaphoreci.com/blog/test-driven-development)